 Forest Gardening is a novel way of growing edible crops - nature does most of the work for you!
 A forest garden imitates young natural woodland, with a wide range of crops grown in different vertical layers, with little need for digging, weeding or pest control.
 Species are chosen for their beneficial effects on each other, creating a healthy system that maintains its own fertility, and also creating a beautiful space.

-Creating a Forest Garden tells you everything you need to know, whether you want to plant a small area in your back garden or develop a larger plot.
-It includes advice on planning, design (using permaculture principles), planting and maintenance, and a detailed directory of over 500 trees, shrubs, herbaceous perennials, annuals, root crops and climbers – almost all of them edible and many very unusual.
+Creating a Forest Garden tells you all you need to know, whether you want to plant a small area in your back garden or develop a larger plot.
+It includes advice on planning, design (using permaculture principles), planting and maintenance, and a detailed directory of over 500 trees, shrubs, herbaceous perennials, annuals, root crops and climbers - almost all of them edible and many very unusual.

 Foreword by Rob Hopkins

 1. Forest gardens